mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/robot-tutorials-troubleshooting.rst

-According to the `Release Notes of the Intel® Graphics Compute Runtime <https://github.com/intel/compute-runtime/releases/tag/24.09.28717.12>`__, there is a known incompatibility between the Intel® Graphics Compute Runtime used in this release of the |lp_amr| and the Intel® Graphics Driver kernel mode driver in Linux Kernel 6.7.5 or later.
+According to the `Release Notes of the Intel® Graphics Compute Runtime <https://github.com/intel/compute-runtime/releases/tag/24.09.28717.12>`__, there is a known incompatibility between the Intel® Graphics Compute Runtime used in this release of the Autonomous Mobile Robot and the Intel® Graphics Driver kernel mode driver in Linux Kernel 6.7.5 or later.

-For Intel® Core™ Ultra Processors, the recommended operating system for the |lp_amr|
-is the `Ubuntu OS version 22.04 LTS (Jammy Jellyfish) <https://releases.ubuntu.com/22.04>`__ Desktop image, as described in the
+For Intel® Core™ Ultra Processors, the recommended operating system for the Autonomous Mobile Robot is the `Ubuntu OS version 22.04 LTS (Jammy Jellyfish) <https://releases.ubuntu.com/22.04>`__ Desktop image, as described in the
 :doc:`../../gsg_robot/prepare-system` section.
-Since this version of the
-|ubuntu| operating system uses a Linux Kernel 6.8, this incompatibility
-will have an impact if you use the |lp_amr| on an Intel® Core™ Ultra Processor.
+Since this version of the Canonical Ubuntu operating system uses a Linux Kernel 6.8, this incompatibility will have an impact if you use the Autonomous Mobile Robot on an Intel® Core™ Ultra Processor.

 To test whether your system is impacted, you can use the ``clinfo`` tool.
 You can install and execute this tool by means of: